Are NHS pay rises backdated? – NHS Pay Scales

 It is worth considering that additional pension contributions are also backdated, reducing the total take home amount in the “catch up” month.
 In some rare instances (for example where pay rises have moved an individual into a higher pension contribution category) this can mean that the “catch up” month actual has a significant net decrease in take home pay.

 Yes.
-Staff will get back pay for every month between April and October, which is the first month the new pay deal will be seen in pay packets.
-Given the relatively generous rise of 5.5%, this could mean several hundred extra pounds in your pay packet.
-However, don’t forget that you will still be taxed and pay pension contributions for the additional pay as usual.
+Staff will get back pay for every month between April and August, which is the first month the new pay deal will be seen in pay packets.
+This could mean several hundred extra pounds in your pay packet.
+However, don’t forget that you will still be taxed and pay pension contributions for the additional pay as usual – you can find out more here.

 Will I be taxed more on the NHS pay rise?